samthegliderpilot/PythonEquations2Orbits/README.md

 - More manual transcription of problems
 - Supporting using pygmo optimizers and parallel routines
 - Sparse matrix implementations for problems

+But I want to do things that interest me, and I want to spend more time on research and aerospace stuff.
+So my real TODO is:
+- Mean Element Propagation with low-thrust (or acceleration)
+- 6 element at time indirect optimization
+- Q-Law and other techniques like that
+- Guess costate values from Q-Law like solution
+- CisLunar Toolbox
+ - Derive analytical earth-and-moon 3BP equations